allan-gounden/secure-your-win11-pc/README.md

 <img width="903" alt="windows_update_disable2" src="https://user-images.githubusercontent.com/6840466/149802090-8a33439c-19a0-4e89-989d-6769164a4d57.png">

 - Reboot pc to loginscreen and plugin network cable.
 Do not login yet!
-If you have connected to the internet before start from the beginning
+If you have connected to the internet before start from the beginning!
 	Wait till updates are installed (aprox.
 10min)

 - Go to Windows Update and install the updates which did not get installed before

 - Go to Windows Update and install optional driver updates

-- Do not install any drivers outside of Windows Update unless necessary!
+- Do not install any drivers outside of Windows Update unless absolutly necessary!

 - Reboot pc

-7. Create a normal User Account and use it as default (i prefer local accounts
+7. Create a normal User Account and use it as default (I prefer local accounts)

 - Set UAC to maximum